laev95/GMC/README.md

 # GQ GMC Web-Interface

-Ein Python-basiertes Projekt zur Interaktion mit GQ GMC Geigerzählern über ein modernes Web-Interface.
+A Python-based project for interacting with GQ GMC Geiger counters via a modern web interface.

-## Projektübersicht
+## Project Overview

-Dieses Projekt bietet eine grafische Benutzeroberfläche (Web-GUI), um Daten von GQ GMC Geigerzählern auszulesen und das Gerät zu steuern.
-Es nutzt das GQ Geiger Counter Communication Protocol (RFC1801).
+This project provides a graphical user interface (Web-GUI) to read data from GQ GMC Geiger counters and control the device.
+It uses the GQ Geiger Counter Communication Protocol (RFC1801).

-### Unterstützte Modelle
+### Supported Models
-Das Interface ist primär für das Modell **GMC-500+** konzipiert, unterstützt aber die gesamte Reihe:
+The interface is primarily designed for the **GMC-500+** model but supports the entire series:
 - GMC-500
 - GMC-500+
 - GMC-600